AyeCode/invoicing/readme.txt

 Not working if GD not installed - FIXED
-In print invoice view use the company name if available instead of the website name - CHANGED Invoice link added in email to view invoice print page - ADDED
+In print invoice view use the company name if available instead of the website name - CHANGED Invoice link added in email to view invoice print page - ADDED In backend button added to send invoice to user via email - ADDED